apache/cassandra-java-driver/features/custom_codecs/README.md

 CREATE TABLE t (id int PRIMARY KEY, json VARCHAR);
 ```

 The first step is to implement a suitable codec.
-Using Jackson, here is what a Json codec could like like:
+Using Jackson, here is what a Json codec could look like:

 ```java
 /**